github/include-fragment-element/README.md

 ### CSP Trusted Types

-You can call `setCSPTrustedTypesPolicy(policy: TrustedTypePolicy | Promise<TrustedTypePolicy> | null)` from JavaScript to set a [CSP trusted types policy](https://web.dev/trusted-types/), which can perform (synchronous) filtering or rejection of the server response before it is inserted into the page:
+You can call `setCSPTrustedTypesPolicy(policy: TrustedTypePolicy | Promise<TrustedTypePolicy> | null)` from JavaScript to set a [CSP trusted types policy](https://web.dev/trusted-types/), which can perform (synchronous) filtering or rejection of the `fetch` response before it is inserted into the page:

 ```ts
 import { setCSPTrustedTypesPolicy } from "include-fragment-element";